-PSAT math can be intimidating so it would be nice to have to have some computerized help.
+PSAT math can be intimidating, so it would be nice to be able to have some computerized help.
 But can you use a calculator on the PSAT?
-Yes you can, though only the second of the two Math sections on the PSAT.
+Yes, you can, though only on the second of the two Math sections on the PSAT.
 But what kind of calculator can you use, and when does it make sense to use a calculator on the PSAT?

 Read on for the complete list of approved calculators for PSAT test day and our top tips for using your calculator effectively.

 Can You Use a Calculator on the PSAT?

 Like the SAT, the PSAT has four sections: Reading, Writing, Math (No Calculator), and Math (Calculator).
 The No Calculator Math section is 25 minutes long, and has 17 questions, while the Calculator section is 45 minutes long and has 11 questions.
 As the name suggests, the only time during the PSAT where you can use your calculator is on thefinal Calculator math section.

 According to College Board, most questions on the Calculator Math section can be answered without using a calculator, but a calculator could be useful on some questions.
 Translated from the College Board's cautious official language: you absolutely should use a calculator when it’s called for to make your life easier, but don’t over-complicate questions by using a calculator when it would be quicker to solve by hand.

 For example, it’s faster (and presents lower chances of error) to use your calculator to multiply 34 x 174.
 However, it’s much faster to solve an equation like 3x + 4y = 17, 4x + 8y = 26 by hand than to use your graphing calculator to do it.

 Approved Calculators for PSAT Test Day

 The College Board allows three types of calculators on the PSAT: four-function calculators, scientific calculators, and graphing calculators.